rui314/mold/README.md

 open-source projects, we are not legally obligated to keep maintaining it.
 A legally-binding commercial license contract addresses the concern.
 By purchasing a license, you are guaranteed that mold will be maintained for you.
-Please [contact us](mailto:contact@bluewhale.systems) for a commercial license inquiry.
+Please visit [our website](https://bluewhale.systems) for the details of the commercial license.

 ## Sponsors